bgkillas/kalc/README.md

 Units:
-supports metric and binary prefixes ignores "s" at the end to allow "meters" and stuff the following units are supported
+supports metric and binary prefixes ignores "s" at the end to allow "meters" and stuff "units" function will extract the units of a number for == checks and stuff the following units are supported
 "m" | "meter"
 "s" | "second"